 Figure AI ($2.6B Valuation)

-The pitch: A humanoid robot that costs $20,000-40,000 and can do the work of a warehouse worker ($40,000-50,000/year salary).
-If the robot works 24/7, the economics are overwhelming.
+The math: A humanoid robot costing $20,000-40,000 that does the work of a $40,000-50,000/year warehouse worker.
+If the robot runs 24/7, the economics are overwhelming.

 Physical Intelligence ($2.4B Valuation)